Community Development District (CDD) Fees

-How much are CDD Fees, how long do they last, and can they be paid off early?
+• How much are CDD fees?
+How long do they last?
+Can they be paid off early?

-If you have been looking for a home in Florida, or are considering looking for one in the near future, it is likely you have seen on a listing or heard your real estate agent mention the term "CDD Fees."
+If you have been looking for a home in Florida in 2026, or are considering looking for one in the near future, it is likely you have seen on a listing or heard your real estate agent mention the term "CDD Fees."

 Then, after you hear how much these fees can be, you probably have even more questions.